 GUTMA, while not an SDO, has been active in defining the data exchange formats and thus has been contributing to standards in some regards.

-While the activity in this area from traditional SDOs has been minimal, there is growing awareness among Regulators and JARUS that a performance standard void exists.
+While the activity in this area from traditional SDOs has been minimal, there is growing awareness among regulators and JARUS that a performance standard void exists.
 NASA and the FAA have a Research Transition Team in place and they are also aware that performance-based standards require development.